NCAA to protect amateurism as defined amid hoops changes - Philly

 In September, the Justice Department arrested 10 people, including four assistant coaches from Arizona, Southern California, Auburn and Oklahoma State.
 Payments of up to $150,000, supplied by Adidas, were promised to at least three top high school recruits to attend two schools sponsored by the shoe company, according to federal prosecutors.

-The NCAA's response was to form the commission and task it with looking at everything from the NBA's one-and-done rule to the relationship with agents to the influence of summer and youth leagues on recruiting.
+The NCAA's response was to form the commission and task it with analyzing everything from the NBA's one-and-done rule to the relationship with agents to the influence of summer and youth leagues on recruiting.

 "We are poised to act with efficiency and in a nimble and quick way," Kaler said.
 "We understand the severity of the challenges that we face.
 We understand the urgency with which we need to act, to move forward rule changes that will be effective for the next season."